-New legislation to eliminate county gun boards heads to Gov. Rick Snyder
+New gun board legislation heads to Gov. Snyder

 Lansing — The state Senate gave approval Thursday to legislation that would eliminate county boards that oversee the granting of concealed handgun permits and sent the two bills to Gov. Rick Snyder.